Costus erythrophyllus

 Costus erythrophyllus is species of flowering plant in the family Costaceae.
 It is a tropical rhizomatous perennial plant native to Colombia, Ecuador, Peru, and northern Brazil.
 It was first described in 1929.
 The most common form in cultivation grows to about 1 meter in height, with waxy leaves that are dark green on top, and deep purple underneath.
+In Huambisa, Costus erythrophyllus is known as untuntu.